milgra/zenmusic/ROAD.md

 ideas

-filter selection scrolls item 0 under header working select/copy/paste in textfields cursor indicator in replay is under other layers
+esc should finish metadata editing deselect should work, select range should work scroll to with a single click on the scrollbar prev button in shuffle mode should jump to previously played song filter selection scrolls item 0 under header working select/copy/paste in textfields cursor indicator in replay is under other layers